gklyne/I-D/app/app.md

 `application/x-tar`, `application/x-gtar` and
 `application/x-7z-compressed`.

+The _authority_ component identifies the archive file.

-The _path_ of an app URI identify individual resources within a particular archive, typically a *directory* or *file*.
+The _path_ component of an app URI identify individual resources within a particular archive, typically a *directory* or *file*.

+* If the _path_ is missing/empty - e.g.
+`app://833ebda2-f9a8-4462-b74a-4fcdc1a02d22` - then
+the app URI represent the whole archive file.
+* If the _path_ is `/` - e.g.
+`app://833ebda2-f9a8-4462-b74a-4fcdc1a02d22/` -
+then the app URI represent the root directory of the archive.
+* If the path ends with `/` then the path represents a directory in the archive

 The app URIs can be used for uniquely identifying the resources independent of the location of the archive,